Most Active Speaker

 • Frontend Development

-AI Needs Linting
+Your AI Needs an Assistant

-This balanced, nuanced talk will walk through the best and worst cases for AI-generated code.
-We’ll start by contrasting the benefits to developer education and productivity with drawbacks of lower quality code, misconceptions, and outright “hallucinations” (also known as lies).
-We’ll see real-world cases where exuberant AI use led developers down bad paths and had a net negative impact on their ability to function.
+I'd like to start by contrasting the benefits to developer education and productivity with drawbacks of lower quality code, misconceptions, and outright “hallucinations” (also known as lies).
+I'd especially like to show off real-world cases where exuberant AI use led developers down bad paths and had a net negative impact on their ability to function.

 - Automatically re-prompting for better results by reporting detected defects back to AIs